 Now a year in, we reflect on how the pandemic has changed our implementation and some lessons we learned along the way.
-Thanks to Future Skills Centre, we are sharing what we have learned in a FREE 5-week virtual course starting June 21 to July 23, 2021 to help small-to-medium business owners and operators create their own remote work strategy and realize some of the benefits we outline in this blog.
+Thanks to Future Skills Centre, we are sharing what we have learned in a FREE virtual course to help small-to-medium business owners and operators create their own remote work strategy and realize some of the benefits we outline in this blog.
 Click here to learn more about the course and register.

 A strategy helps you make decisions